hotosm/osm-merge/docs/highways.md

 GeoJson format, you need to manually cut & paste the new tags onto the existing feature.

-As you furthur reduce large datasets to smaller more manageble pieces, this can generate many files.
+As you further reduce large datasets to smaller more manageable pieces, this can generate many files.
 The top level choice is the largest category.
-I use National Forests bopundaries as they can cross state lines.
+I use National Forests boundaries as they can cross state lines.

 All of the datasets have issues with some features lacking a